For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

 You can check your balances, retrieve transaction history, and transfer funds within your primary account.

-You can register for the service by logging into DCECU’s Mobile Banking app or the Mobile Banking Website, and tapping on Text Message Banking from the main menu.
+You can register for the service by signing into DCECU’s Mobile Banking app or the Mobile Banking Website, and tapping on Text Message Banking from the main menu.
 Registration for this service is ONLY available through Mobile Banking, and not through the full Online Banking site.

 During the registration process, you will receive a text message with a six-digit verification code.
 This is part of a security feature that is used to verify that you are the owner of the device being registered.
 After you verify the six-digit code, you will be able to use the Text Message Banking service.